HandsColds/Object-Detection/README.md

 # Code
 xml_to_yolo.py and dataset Collection By Gu, Wangbo and Varre, Jayaram
 split_train_val.py and data labels By Gu, Wangbo and Torrente, Peter
-The weights train by Gu, Wangbo and Torrente, Peter
+The weights train by Gu, Wangbo , Torrente, Peter and Zhan,Houqi
-JupterCode and fix bug By Zhan, Houqi
+image and video recognition Code and fix bug By Zhan, Houqi ,Gu, Wangbo